EmilyFabulous

 • Remove the turkey from the fridge and pat dry removing any excess brine.
 Allow the turkey to warm up at room temp for at least an hour before cooking.

 • Remove the turkey from the oven and place the rack on a baking sheet (you can use drippings from the roasting pan for gravy).
 Cover the turkey with foil and allow it to rest for at least 20-30 minutes before carving.
-This is the perfect amount of time to make the delicious gravy!
+This is the perfect amount of time to make the delicious Homemade Turkey Gravy From Drippings!

 Notes and Tips for Making a Turkey with a Dry Brine